 3] Can sign in to multiple accounts

 You can sign in to multiple accounts using private mode and use them parallelly.
-One in normal mode and the other in incognito or private mode which is not possible in both normal or private mode.
+One in normal mode and the other in incognito or private mode, which is not possible in both normal and private mode.
 You can use multiple accounts as if you are using multiple browsers.

 4] Cannot mask your IP address

-Even if you are using the private mode to browse websites, it does not stop the site owners or agencies from knowing your IP address.
-All the pings will happen from your IP address like in the normal mode.
+Even if you use the private mode to browse websites, it does not stop the site owners or agencies from knowing your IP address.
+All the pings will happen from your IP address, like in the normal mode.
 It does not anonymize you in any way.

 5] Cannot bypass ISP tracking

 ISPs track a lot of your data and traffic and keep logs of them.
-Incognito or private mode does not bypass or stop your ISP from tracking your traffic.
+Incognito or private mode does not prevent your ISP from tracking your traffic.
 You are as visible to your ISP as in a normal mode.
-You need to use a VPN or proxy if you want to bypass ISP tracking.
+It would be best if you used a VPN or proxy to bypass ISP tracking.

 6] Cannot stop data collection